daniel-muthukrishna/FitELP/README.md

     - If numComps is not listed in the emProfile dictionary, then the number of components will be taken from the numComps variable depending on the zone set in the emProfile dictionary

+showSystemicVelocity

+    - Optional Variable.
+Assumed False if it is not defined.
+If True, the xAxis is plotted as the measured velocity minus the systemicVelocity velocity - systemicVelocity

+systemicVelocity

+    - Required if showSystemicVelocity is True.